Hongwon County

-Hongwŏn County is a county in South Hamgyŏng province, North Korea.
+Hongwŏn County (Hongwon-gun) is a county in South Hamgyŏng province, North Korea.
 It is flanked by the Sea of Japan (East Sea of Korea) to the south, and by the Hamgyŏng Mountains to the north.

 Physical features

 The northwest region is particularly mountainous.
 The highest peak is Palbong.
 The chief streams are the Tongdaech'ŏn (동대천) and Sŏdaech'ŏn (서대천).
 The coastal region is level.
 The temperature differs greatly from the coastline to the plains to the mountains.
 The mountains contribute to giving the county a mild climate.